KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>earmarked</summary>

   - **Description** - denominated in alAsset.
 Earmarked funds refer to debt that is reserved to later be redeemed for collateral.
+Earmarked debt can only be repaid using yieldToken.
   -	**Type** - uint256
   - **Used By**
     - [`burn(uint256 amount, uint256 recipientId)`](/dev/alchemist/alchemist-contract#UserActions_burn)